 Product and Performance Information

 Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
-Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
+Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations, and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
-For more complete information about performance and benchmark results, visit https://www.intel.sg/benchmarks.
+For more complete information visit http://www.intel.sg/benchmarks.

 As measured with SPECint_base2006.
 SPECint*_base2000/2006 measures how fast a device completes a single integer compute task.
 SPECint*_rate_base2000/2006 measures throughput, or how many integer compute tasks a device can accomplish in a given amount of time.
 Comparison made using an Intel® Core™ i7-6950x processor versus an Intel® Core™ i7-5960x processor with otherwise identical system hardware.